elkowar/eww/docs/content/main/configuration.md

 ### Placing the configuration file

+Note: Example configuration files can be found in the `examples` directory of the repository.

 The configuration file and the scss file should lay in `$XDG_CONFIG_HOME/eww` (or, if unset, `$HOME/.config/eww`).
 The XML file should be named `eww.xml` and the scss should be named `eww.scss`
 So the directory structure should look like this:
 ```